Friday, March 5, 2021

 Author: Kate Hosford

-Jennifer M. Potter
+Illustrator: Jennifer M. Potter

-Running Press Kids, 2019
+Publisher: Running Press Kids, 2019

-ISBN:
+ISBN: 978-0762467143

 I Gave This Book 4 Roars! 🦁🦁🦁🦁

 Why 4 Roars?
 The poetry and illustrations are beautiful.
 There is an additional short paragraph on the opposite page that talks about the sleeping habits of the selected animal in the poem.
-I would liked to have seen a little more information about the animals and their sleeping patterns, but the information presented was interesting and fun.
+I would have liked to have seen a little more information about the animals and their sleeping patterns, but the information presented was interesting and fun.

-"Firmly in control of language and rhyme schemes but varying tone and tempo as she goes, Hosford marvels at the sleep habits of 18 creatures.
-At once eye-closing and eye-opening."
+varying tone and tempo as she goes, Hosford marvels at the sleep habits of 18

 ~ Kirkus Reviews

-"The work as a whole makes a unique, engaging read aloud from start to finish, and children may well pull it from the shelves again and again to revisit favorite excerpts."
+from start to finish, and children may well pull it from the shelves again and

 ~~Publishers Weekly

 Layout: The poems are presented like a traditional children's picture book, with the addition of the informational paragraph opposite the poem.
-It does not feel disjoined or separate but reads more like a story.
+It does not feel disjointed or separate but reads more like a story.

-My favorite poem in this collection is "Mother Otter Gives Advice to Her Pup."
+Connections:Spotlight Poem—My favorite poem in this collection is "Mother Otter Gives Advice to Her Pup."
 The author discusses how sea otters sleep in the water and "sometimes hold hands."

-Sharing - This collection of poems would be a great way to calm students down before nap time or inspire conversations about nature and the sleeping behaviors of animals.
+Sharing—This collection of poems would be a great way to calm students down before nap time or inspire conversations about nature and the sleeping behaviors of animals.

 Activity - Sleep Education For School